 - engage in professional development and service.

-The Civil Engineering (CE) program adapted the ABET Criterion 3 (a-k) Outcomes as its Program Outcomes.
+The Civil Engineering (CE) program adopted the ABET Criterion 3 (a-k) Outcomes as its Student Outcomes.

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments, as well as to analyze and interpret data

 - an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

 - an ability to function on multidisciplinary teams

 - an ability to identify, formulate, and solve engineering problems

 - an understanding of professional and ethical responsibility

 - the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

 - a recognition of the need for, and an ability to engage in life-long learning